 The Tour Houses are being selected, entertainment lined up, food purveyors chosen, and artisans selected.
 Get ready for the 72st Waterford Homes Tours & Crafts Exhibit, the oldest–and best!–juried crafts fair in Virginia.
-The historic village of Waterford welcomes fairgoers from around the world each October for three days of living history, food, handicrafts, and just plain fun.
+The historic village of Waterford welcomes fairgoers from around the world each October for three days of living history, food, heritage crafts, and just plain fun.
 From 10 a.m. to 5 p.m., October 2nd, 3rd, and 4th 2015.

 Friends and families, adults and children all delight in lively performances of traditional music and dance; reenactments by Colonial and Civil War-era militia and cavalry and historical interpretations of historic village life; hands-on demonstrations of traditional American crafts by 145 renowned artisans (many nationally known), art and photography exhibits, plus the ever-popular tour of private historic homes.Waterford sat at the burning edge of the Civil War 150 years ago, and each side maintains camps in Waterford for the weekend.
 A fife and drum corps marches through the narrow streets.
 Civil War soldiers reenact a past battle.
 And there is music everywhere—string bands, troubadours, barbershop, gospel, classical, folk, and traditional.